NIVA-Denmark/ambiR/paper/paper.md

-The AZTI marine biotic index (AMBI) was developed to *"establish the ecological quality of soft-bottom benthos within European estuarine and coastal environments"* and presented in a paper by @BORJA20001100, which currently has 1291 citations in peer-reviwed articles (Web of Science, 11.
+The AZTI marine biotic index (AMBI) was developed to *"establish the ecological quality of soft-bottom benthos within European estuarine and coastal environments"* and presented in a paper by @BORJA20001100, which currently has 1291 citations in peer-reviewed articles (Web of Science, 11.
 December 2025).
-A standalone program for calculating the AMBI index was developed as a Matlab® distributable and made available free of charge by AZTI [@borja_biotic_2004].
+A standalone program for calculating the AMBI index was developed as a Matlab® distributable and made available free of charge by AZTI [@borja_biotic_2004;@Borja_2012_instructions].
 It has since has been widely used by students, other researchers and managers.
 The R package `ambiR` allows the user to perform the same calculations as the original AZTI software, including the multivariate M-AMBI index [@MUXIKA200716].

 # Statement of need